Vladchenko/CirclesIntersection/CirclesIntersection readme.txt

 	wheel moved or keyboard key pushed)

 ISSUES:
+    - 2016-06-07 When drag and drop, right after drop, all arcs turn to a blue color (not only a "mouse-selected" one)
 	- On a slow PCs there are exceptions described below.
 	- 2016-01-27 NullPointerException in Arcs.java, AnglePairComparator class at line return Double.compare(oAnglePair1.angleBegin, oAnglePair2.angleBegin);
 	- 2016-01-27 ConcurrentModificationException in Arcs.java, in checkIntersection() method, at line for (ArrayList<AnglePair> anglePairsListArray1 : anglePairsListArray).